acaly/MapleCode/README.md

 The binary format consists of 5 parts: header, string table, type table, node section, and data section.

 * First byte in header specifies the *SizeMode* of the document.
-The 8 bit number is split into four 2-byte numbers, giving the size of string table index, type table index, node section offset, and data section offset, respectively.
+The 8 bit number is split into four 2-byte numbers, giving the size of string table index, type table index, node section offset, and data section offset, from low bits to high bits.
 0b00 is invalid value.
 0b01 is 1-byte int.
 0b10 is 2-byte int.
 0b11 is 4-byte int.
-* The SizeMode byte is followed by the size in bytes of the 4 sections (for low bits to high bits, string table, type table, node section and data section).
+* The SizeMode byte is followed by the size in bytes of the 4 sections (string table, type table, node section and data section).
 The type of these size values are also given by the SizeMode.
 For example, if the SizeMode byte=0b10100101, then the size of the four sections are 1, 1, 2, 2 bytes, respectively.
 * String table is a list of data section offset, where the null-terminated UTF8 string should be found.
 The string table should not contain duplicated items.
 * Type table is a list of type definitions.
 Each type definition consists of a name (string table index), an argument type list (data section offset), the number of generic argument (8-bit int), and whether the node is a parent node (a 1-byte bool value).
-The first byte in argument type list is the number of elements in the list, followed by the data of the list, each of which is a 1-byte value.
+The first byte in argument type list is the number of elements in the list, followed by the elements of the list, each of which is a 1-byte value.
 0=uint8, 1=uint16, 2=uint32, 3=int8, 4=int16, 5=int32, 6=float, 7=string, 8=data, 9=node reference, 10=node reference+field name.
 * Node section consists of a continuous definition of the node hierarchy.
 For parent nodes, the node data is followed by the